 The Hunter Marshall Bequest and the Ross Fund

 The College of Arts benefits from two endowments providing modest annual income to support research in the broad areas of Scottish history and culture.
-Applications may be made to the committee administering these funds by 31 May each year for expenditure in the following financial year.

 The Hunter Marshall Bequest provides funds to be applied in encouraging the study of the history of mediæval Scotland, especially with regard to the history of Scots Law and institutions of that period, or to the history of the Celtic period in Scotland, and its relation to the history of the Celtic period in England, Ireland and Brittany.
 Specific areas in which funds may be used are: